cessda/cessda.cdc.userguide/advanced-search.md

 # {{ page.title }}

-To support more complex searches, the Cessda Data Catalogue provides an Advanced Search option that includes a variety of Boolean and other search operators for enhanced searching capabilities.
+To support more complex searches, the CESSDA Data Catalogue provides an Advanced Search option that includes a variety of Boolean and other search operators for enhanced searching capabilities.

 ## AND operation